SPDEngine/SPDE-Visuals/README.md

 - Use the `Some_images_by_AI` folder for presentation-ready visuals and abstract images.
 - Refer to the accompanying references for further context and understanding.

+---

+## Acknowledgment

+If you use figures or videos from this repository in talks, papers, or teaching materials, please include an acknowledgment such as:

+> Figures adapted from the *SPDE-Visuals* repository (Le Chen, Auburn University, lzc0090@auburn.edu, https://spdengine.github.io/SPDE-Visuals/).

+Linking to the GitHub repository or project page is also appreciated.

 ### Sample Videos (Sora@OpenAI)

 Short companion videos for the stochastic wave equation “guitar in a sandstorm” example: